 During the 6-week long One Room Challenge, participants update one room in their house with the goal of creating a beautiful ‘after’ to enjoy, sharing their progress with the internet along the way.
 Some projects are smaller budget rooms like this one while others involve tearing down walls and forking over some major dough for materials and accessories.

 I do the work myself, enlisting help from family members when something is beyond me or requires multiple sets of hands.
 I shop our house to find accessories and decor.
 When I can’t find something particular, I’ll DIY it if I can.
-If I can’t, I’ll head to a thrift store (or even the neighbor’s curb on trash day!), and in a few cases buy new when it’s not possible or not worth the time it would take to scrounge up something inexpensive.
+If I can’t, I’ll head to a thrift store (or even the neighbor’s curb on trash day!), and in a few cases buy new when it’s not do-able or not worth the time it would take to scrounge up something inexpensive.
 Every now and then I’ll splurge on something fun to keep things interesting.

 Here’s a quick recap: When we moved in, our laundry room was functional but lacked storage or personality.